 6) Not promptly consulting a workers compensation attorney

 Injured employees are often hesitant to speak with a lawyer about their claim over fear they will have to pay the attorney a large percentage of the claim.
 While a lawyer will typically get a portion of the award, an experienced Long Beach workers compensation attorney can dramatically increase the settlement amount.
 So, while the attorney will get a piece of the pie, injured workers who retain an attorney almost always receive a larger payout even after legal fees are paid.

 Who Qualifies for Workers’ Compensation in Long Beach California?

 Hiring an attorney to handle a worker’s compensation claim is a big decision, but it is almost always worth the time and expense.
 National surveys show that hiring a worker’s compensation attorney results in a higher settlement.
-Because California has specific laws regulating how much a worker’s compensation attorney can charge, it is best to consult with a workers compensation lawyer in Long Beach CA to get the facts.
+Because California has specific laws regulating how much a worker’s compensation attorney can charge, it is best to consult with a Long Beach workers compensation attorney to get the facts.

 How Can a Long Beach Workers’ Compensation Attorney Help?

 One immutable fact of life is insurance companies hate to pay claims.
 As such, the employer’s worker’s compensation insurance company will try to get out of paying the claim or attempt to pay out the least amount possible.
 The only way for an injured party to get the maximum benefits under the law is to be represented by an experienced worker’s compensation attorney.